Newborn Posing on the Beanbag

 Are you looking for some inspiration for your newborn posing on the beanbag?
 We’ve asked our Milky Way students and teachers to show us some examples of all the different poses you can successfully incorporate into your beanbag workflow.
 Be sure to pin the image above so you can easily find this post again later!

-Many of the images featured here are from 26 amazing teachers that is joining us for the 2019 Newborn Retreat – click here to see the whole lineup!
+Many of the images featured here are from amazing teachers that have joined us for the Newborn Retreat!

 The Side Lay Pose